orkaagi/the-mill-game/README.md

-# the-mill-game
+# The Mill Game
-University assignment on Event Driven Applications.
+University assignment on Event-driven Programming.